 Amy Morrow is a master teacher, choreographer, and festival producer.
 She established The Theorists, a nexus of artist citizens who collaborate internationally to produce homegrown art.
-She manages projects for Draw Together, XYZ Atlas, and has produced 75+ Toolbox workshops world-wide.
+She manages projects for Draw Together, XYZ Atlas, REST Fest, and has produced 80+ movement workshops world-wide.

-Denver is an artist, community leader, engineer, visionary, and ljournalist.
+Draw Together Manager Denver Gonzales is an artist, community leader, engineer, visionary, and journalist.
 He serves on the board of orgs and councils supporting Austin's unhoused neighbors and leads Draw Together at Camp Esperanza, and is in residency at the ESB-MACC.

 Ricardo Guerrero is a digital and social media specialist who helped Dell reach its Spanish language customer base through online marketing.
 Ricardo helps Fisterra with digital strategy, communications and innovation.

 Emily Pratte, an experienced events producer for organizations such as SXSW, The Texas Tribune, the Umlauf Garden Party, and more.
 A skilled communicator, she has been invaluable Fisterra’s extensive events and production.

 Zoe Scofield's creations exist at the intersection of dance, installation and video technology.
 We dissolve barriers between art, artist and audience by challenging expectations of perception and making space for empathy and connection.